U.S. flag

 • It is appropriate to offer genetic counseling (including discussion of potential risks to offspring and reproductive options) to young adults who are affected, are carriers, or are at risk of being carriers.

 DNA banking.
-Because it is likely that testing methodology and our understanding of genes, allelic variants, and diseases will improve in the future, consideration should be given to banking DNA from probands in whom a molecular diagnosis has not been confirmed (i.e., the causative genetic alteration/s are unknown).
+Because it is likely that testing methodology and our understanding of genes, pathogenic mechanisms, and diseases will improve in the future, consideration should be given to banking DNA from probands in whom a molecular diagnosis has not been confirmed (i.e., the causative pathogenic mechanism is unknown).
+For more information, see Huang et al [2022].

 Prenatal Testing and Preimplantation Genetic Testing

-Once the WRN pathogenic variants have been identified in an affected family member, prenatal testing and preimplantation genetic testing are possible.
+Once the WRN pathogenic variants have been identified in an affected family member, prenatal and preimplantation genetic testing are possible.

-Differences in perspective may exist among medical professionals and within families regarding the use of prenatal testing.
-While most centers would consider use of prenatal testing to be a personal decision, discussion of these issues may be helpful.
+Differences in perspective may exist among medical professionals and within families regarding the use of prenatal and preimplantation genetic testing.
+While most health care professionals would consider use of prenatal and preimplantation genetic testing to be a personal decision, discussion of these issues may be helpful.

 Resources